 How can one work to tackle this small, but significantly sensitive issue of dark lips or lip pigmentation?
 We got you all the solutions from experts.

-Lips darkening over time is a common problem among women, especially Indian women.
+Lips darkening or lip pigmentation over time is a common problem among women, especially Indian women.
 We did already talk about hyperpigmentation and why it’s rampart in the country considering our erratic weather and other environmental factors.
 Hyperpigmentation in skin is a skin condition that people of colour do face very often and is caused by excess melanin production.
 In the same way, pigmented lips are caused by many reasons – from sun exposure to using the wrong lip products to lack of hydration.
 Add to that, they can also be a result of smoking, allergies, pregnancy or even excessive consumption of caffeine.
 And sometimes, it just boils down to genetics and habits where lips are constantly dry or chapped.

 “Pigmentation on lips is just like pigmentation on skin and is usually caused due to excessive sun exposure.
 Regular exfoliation at home, twice a week is good and using an ultra-nourishing and Vitamin C enriched lip balm really helps.
 It’s best to use a lip balm and scrub are enriched with ingredients that help fade away the discoloration and reveal smoother, softer lips,” explains Megha Asher, Co-founder of Juicy Chemistry.
 The label has been retailing a rich Blood Orange & Rosehip Organic Lip Scrub (Rs 350) created specially for pigmented lips that contains Rosehip oil, an important antioxidant that nourishes the lips while blood orange helps exfoliate and uplift the mood.